Penn Graduate Community-Engaged Research Mentorship

 Graduate Mentee:

-Brittany Zulkiewicz, PhD student in Annenberg
+Brittany Zulkiewicz, doctoral student in Annenberg

 Project Title: Development of a Health Communication Campaign Using a Youth Participatory Action Research Approach